Street Fighter II: The Animated Movie: 2016 Discotek release

 In October 2016, Discotek Media released a new 16:9 1080p transfer on Blu-ray with fully uncut footage and various English and Japanese audio tracks, including the rare unrated English dub mixed with the Japanese soundtrack.
 It has optional newly translated English subtitles and the aspect ratio is 1.85:1.
 An anamorphic DVD with similar features was also released by Discotek.
+On August 31, 2023, Discotek announced an upcoming 4K UHD Blu-ray release of the film.
+This release of the film was released on November, 28 2023.

 Soundtrack

 Japanese version

 For the Japanese release, two soundtrack albums were released by Sony Records in 1994.

-Street Fighter II Movie Original Soundtrack
+Street Fighter II Original Soundtrack

 Street Fighter II Movie Original Soundtrack features musical score tracks by Yuji Toriyama and songs by Ryōko Shinohara, Big Life, and Alph Lyla.

-All tracks are written and performed by Yuji Toriyama, except where indicated.

-Street Fighter II Movie Soundtrack Vol. 2: Original Score Album
+Street Fighter II Soundtrack Vol. 2: Original Score Album

 Street Fighter II Movie Soundtrack Vol. 2: Original Score Album features additional musical score tracks by Yuji Toriyama and a Q Sound remix of "Itoshisa to Setsunasa to Kokoro Zuyosa to", which was used during the Dramatic Battle fight with Ryu and Ken against M. Bison in the Japanese arcade version of Street Fighter Alpha.

-All tracks are written and performed by Yuji Toriyama, except where indicated.